MagickLizard/building-node-apis-that-scale-101/README.md

 `How is test coverage?`

 `Do you have HTTP mock tests, do you need them?`
+`When building api's make sure there is a source of truth for not just one item but for multiple items.`
 # TBC..
 # Key considerations
 Consider your programming roots of OOP and database design principles.